kpoovakan/a1z26/README.md

 This program is licensed with the <a href="https://github.com/kpoovakan/a1z26/blob/main/LICENSE">Boost Software License 1.0</a>.

 Collaboration requests and pull requests will not be accepted into the main branch (or the original program), but you are welcome to create your own derivatives of this program.
+The
+<a href="https://kpoovakan.github.io/a1z26/a1z26_turbowarp_file.sb3">.sb3 file</a>
+uses Turbowarp extensions and can only be uploaded to the
+<a href="https://turbowarp.org/editor">Turbowarp editor</a>.

 pi is an amazing number!